 Safety on the water

-Although there is in force an EA notice, restricting access to the regatta course by general traffic, the river is not closed to other users for the regattas, and this reach carries heavy pleasure traffic in addition to the regatta.
-Please read these instructions in conjunction with the map of the course showing the required circulation pattern.
+Although there is in force an EA notice, restricting access to the regatta course by general traffic, the river is not closed to other river users.
+Please therefore read these instructions in conjunction with the map of the course showing the required circulation pattern.